apostrophecms/docs/docs/reference/modules/attachment.md

 ## Selected `@apostrophecms/uploadfs` module settings<a name="selecteduploadfssettings"></a>

-These options should be added to the `modules/@apostrophecms/uploadfs/index.js` file inside the `uploadfs` object.
+These options should be added to the `modules/@apostrophecms/uploadfs/index.js` file inside the `uploadfs` option.
 See the [`@apostrophecms/uploadfs` reference page](/reference/modules/uploadfs.html) for the remainder of the module options and settings.

 |  Property | Type | Description |
 |---|---|---|